A hyperboloidal method for numerical simulations of multidimensional nonlinear wave equations: nonlinear tails: Introduction

 In this paper we will mainly explore the late-time behaviour of solutions that scatter.
 In \cite{Szpak2009} it was proved using perturbative methods that in $n=3$ spatial dimensions, spherically symmetric solutions to \eref{e:nlw1} decay as $t^{-p+1}$ for $p\geqslant 3$.
 This is often referred to as a power-law \emph{tail}.
 Here we will study such tails numerically beyond the spherically symmetric case.

 In the standard approach to solving wavelike equations numerically, applied e.g. in \cite{Strauss1978,Colliander2010,Donninger2011,Murphy2020}, the spatial domain is taken to be a large ball.
 Boundary conditions must be imposed at the surface of this ball in order to obtain a well-posed initial-boundary value problem.
 Typically a homogeneous Dirichlet boundary condition is used.
 This causes spurious reflections once the outgoing waves reach the boundary so that the numerical solution can only be trusted up to a certain time.
-Mapping the radial coordinate from $(0,\infty)$ to a finite interval and discretising the compactified coordinate is not a reliable approach either because the wavelength w.r.t. the compactified coordinate decreases towards zero as the waves travel outwards, and they ultimately fail to be resolved numerically.
+Mapping the radial coordinate $r$ from $(0,\infty)$ to a finite interval, e.g.

+and discretising the compactified coordinate $\tilde r$ is not a reliable approach either because the wavelength w.r.t. $\tilde r$ decreases towards zero as the waves travel outwards, and they ultimately fail to be resolved numerically.
+This is illustrated in figure \ref{f:hyperboloidal}, where we plot the characteristics of the wave equation in terms of $r$ (figure \ref{f:char_std}) and $\tilde r$ (figure \ref{f:char_spt_cpt}).

 A different approach is to introduce a new time coordinate $\tilde t$ such that the slices $\tilde t = \const$ become asymptotically characteristic, e.g.